Cedar Park, Philadelphia: History

-Originally outlying farmland, Cedar Park was built between 1850 and 1910 as a streetcar suburb of Center City.
+Previously outlying farmland, Cedar Park was built between 1850 and 1910 as a streetcar suburb of Center City.
 Its development as a suburb accelerated with the installation of horsecars in the 1850s and again with the arrival of electric trolley lines in 1892.

 The name of the neighborhood is derived from a city owned park, also called Cedar Park, that is at 50th Street and Baltimore Avenue.
 The land was purchased by the city in 1908 and a city ordinance was signed into law in 1911 declaring it Cedar Park.
 There is no official explanation as to the name, but it may have been derived from the Cedar Avenue Improvement Organization, who led efforts into ensuring there was a park.

 The neighborhood is racially and ethnically diverse, and much of the historic Queen Anne-style architecture still stands.

-Since circa 2000, the neighborhood has been undergoing gentrification, stimulated by the University of Pennsylvania's redevelopment plan for West Philadelphia.
-There is a distinct progressive-politics mien to the neighborhood and a sizable African immigrant community located along and near Baltimore Avenue between 46th and 49th Streets.
-Cedar Park's residents are predominantly Jamaican/Caribbean and African immigrants, but many are African American (American-born blacks) or white.
+Since the late 1990s, the neighborhood has been undergoing gentrification, stimulated by the University of Pennsylvania's redevelopment plan for West Philadelphia.
+There is a distinct progressive-politics mien to the neighborhood and a sizable African immigrant community located along and near Baltimore Avenue between 45th and 52nd Streets.
+Cedar Park's residents are predominantly Jamaican/Caribbean and African immigrants, but many are U.S.-born African-American, Asian-American, or white.

-Demographics

 As of the 2020 Census, there were 8,752 people residing in Cedar Park.
 The racial composition of the neighborhood was 52.6% White alone, 31.0% Black alone, 5.4% Asian alone, 0.3% American Indian and Alaska Native alone, 2.0% some other race, and 8.7% multiracial.
 7.1% of residents were Hispanic or Latino.